Twisted Fate Build Guide by HeadinPants

 I choose to cover my weak magic resist end game with my glyphs, building Greater Glyph of Scaling Magic Resist.

 Another weird set of runes, I am well aware.
 I split between lifesteal and spell vamp to provide higher amounts of sustain.
-With the last I build Greater Quintessence of Hybrid Penetration to help deal with enemies stacking armor and magic resist.
+With the last I build Greater Quintessence of Precision to help deal with enemies stacking armor and magic resist.

 - Since it reduces incoming damage and slows, it can be used as an escape.